Jaymukh/ocr-browser-based-javascript-example-/README.md

 1. Clone the repository
 bash
 git clone https://github.com/Jaymukh/ocr-browser-based-javascript-example-.git
-cd brouwer-cased-ocr-tesseractjs-example
-2. Install dependencies (React project) bash npm install
+3. Install dependencies (React project) bash npm install
-3. Run the example
+4. Run the example
 Open index.html directly in your browser or use npm start if using a web framework.

 Usage